Manthan-Mistry/CodeX-Beverage-Insights/README.md

 - What should be the ideal price of our product?
 - What kind of marketing campaigns, offers, and discounts we can run?
 - Who can be a brand ambassador, and why?
-- Who should be our target audience, and why
+- Who should be our target audience, and why?